Arlen22/tiddly-chrome-app/README.md

 # TiddlyChrome
 A Google Chrome App that saves TW changes back to File System.

+It might even work in Chrome OS, although I have not tested it.
+Any feedback is welcome.

 Feel free to give input or open pull requests.

 ##Installation